General Information

 Calculation of Admission Average

 The Admission Average is calculated using all post-secondary (college, university and technical schools) courses taken by the applicant.
-The Admission Average is based on the 30 or 60 credit units of required subjects [weighted as 40% of the admission average] and the cumulative average obtained on all courses at the university level [weighted as 60% of the admission average].
+The Admission Average is based on the 30 or 60 credit units of required subjects [weighted as 60% of the admission average] and the cumulative average obtained on all courses at the university level [weighted as 40% of the admission average].
 Grades from post-secondary institutions which use grading systems other than a percentage system are converted to percentages using established criteria provided by Registrar's Office and then used in calculating the admission average.
-If courses are repeated, they are treated as follows: in the calculation of the “prerequisite component” of the admission average, the higher of the two grades is used, unless the original grade was greater then 60%, in which case an “average” of the two grades is used.
+If courses are repeated, they are treated as follows: in the calculation of the “prerequisite component” of the admission average, the higher of the two grades is used, unless the original grade was greater than 60%, in which case an “average” of the two grades is used.
 In the calculation of the “cumulative average component” of the admission average, an average of the two grades is used.
 The College does not encourage applicants to repeat courses unless a failing grade has been obtained.

 Because there are three components to the admission score, it is important for applicants to perform as well as possible on all three components.
-There is no average which will guarantee admission.
-It is possible that an applicant with a high average (e.g. 80%) will fail to gain admission because of a poor performance on a Test of Critical Skills or Video Interview.
-Conversely, applicants with lower academic standing sometimes achieve a high non-academic assessment which can raise the overall admission score.
+There is no academic average which will guarantee admission.
+It is possible that an applicant with a high average (e.g. 80%) will fail to gain admission because of a poor performance on the Test of Critical Skills or Video Interview.
+Conversely, applicants with lower academic standing may achieve a high non-academic assessment which can raise the overall admission score.
 In the final selections, only applicants who meet minimum standards in each component (e.g. in the admission average and in the non-academic assessment) and whose overall “admission score” is high (relative to the other applicants) will be offered admission.

 Courses that were issued a P or CR due to the pandemic will not be included in calculation of the applicant’s Grade Point Average.